plone/volto/docs/source/configuration/volto-slate/api.md

 ## Serialization

-Conversion of slate JSON data into common formats like Text, HTML and Markdown.
-Common serializers used in volto-slate are `serializeNodes`, `serializeNodesToText` and `serializeNodesToHtml`.
+Serialization is the conversion of Slate JSON data into common formats such as text, HTML, and Markdown.
+Common serializers used in `volto-slate` are `serializeNodes`, `serializeNodesToText`, and `serializeNodesToHtml`.

 (volto-slate-api-deserialization-label)=